ProDataMan/ansible-best-practices-windows/labs/access_lab/indext_new.md

 `JustM300`

 ## MacOS
-Download `Remote Desktop` from the `Microsoft`
+Download Microsoft Remote Desktop from the Apple App Store Connect to remote computer using ip address provided.
-Connect to remote computer user ip address provided
+Connect to remote computer using ip address provided.

 ## Windows
 Connect to remote computer with Remote Desktop with ip address provided